igem-fau/website/content/project/experiments.md

 1. Fill 10ml medium into a 75 cm² culture flask

-2. Frozen cells in cryotubes should be defrosted quickly under e.g. warm water.
+2. Frozen cells in cryotubes should be defrosted quickly under warm water.

-3. Apply cells to centrifuge tubes and with 5ml medium
+3. Transfer cells into centrifuge tubes and add 5ml HEK medium (see preparation of all buffers)

 4. Centrifuge the tubes at 900 U for 5 min and discard the supernatant

-5. Resuspend the pellet in 5ml medium and put the suspension the the prepared culture flask from step 1
+5. Resuspend the pellet in 5ml HEK medium and put the suspension the the prepared culture flask from step 1

 **Change medium of the adherent 293T cells**

-1. Discard medium
+1. Discard HEK medium

-2. Add new medium into the culture flask
+2. Add new HEK medium into the culture flask

 **Trypsinization of the 293T cells to detach them from the culture flask wall**

- 1. Discard medium
+ 1. Discard HEK medium

 2. Washing with 3 ml trypsin

 3. Incubation with 3 ml trypsin

-4. When cells are detached mixing with 7 ml Medium
+4. When cells are detached mixing with 7 ml HEK medium

 5. Counting in neubauer chamber

-6. Add respective amount of medium
+6. Add respective amount of HEK medium

  {{% /accordion %}}